RDjarbeng/HTTP-GET-POST-Request-with-GSM/README.md

-# SIM900 GET & POST request using arduino microcontroller
+# GSM module SIM900 GET & POST request using arduino microcontroller
 How to send a GET and POST request with AT commands using the SIM900 GSM/GPRS module and the Arduino UNO.
 This is useful for retrieving data from the Web and sending data to a web server for Internet of Things(IOT) or embedded systems projects.
 Could work with other GSM modules that are operated by AT commands such as SIM800L, SIM808, SIM7000e etc. This tutorial uses 2G (GSM) connection.
 I would be glad if it could be updated for 3G and 4G modules, it's a pity 😒 we have to be using 2G networks for projects in 2023.

 This tutorial assumes you are using an arduino uno but it should work for other arduino boards.
 If you are using a raspberry pi microcontroller do **NOT** connect the raspberry pi directly to the SIM900.
 The SIM900 uses 5V logic level and the raspberry pi uses 3.3V logic level.